NeetamDamian/Linux/README.md

 So if we run the ls command we will see the Africa directory among other files and directories that were in Documents directory.

 ## Flags ( or Options )
 Flags are used to modify the behaviour of a command.
-There is always a dash (-) or two dashes before a flag. for example the ls command can view all the elements of a particular directory.
+There are always dash(-) or dashes before a flag. for example the ls command can view all the elements of a particular directory.
 But with the -a flag i.e
 ```
 ls -a
 ```